LoyolaChicagoCode/scalaz-explorations-scala/README.md

 My ongoing explorations of scalaz.
+For simplicity and agility, these are organized as IntelliJ IDEA worksheets.

 There are several good reasons to use scalaz: